wp-plugins/agp-font-awesome-collection/readme.txt

 = New Features =

+* You can change the color of the icons, text and background on mouse hover with help of the additional parameters of visual constructor
-Now You can use the Font Awesome Icons in the WordPress menu.
+* You can use the Font Awesome Icons in the WordPress menu.
 At first, You must enable "Menu Icons" module on the plugin settings page in the Admin Panel.
 Then go to the Appearance > Menus and select necessary menu.
 For each menu item you can find additional drop-down list with the FA icons.

 = Plugin Features =